Flat White Coffee Recipe

 • Compared to a caffé latte, the coffee-to-milk ratio is much tighter, but the consistency of the steamed milk is the same.

-Therefore, I sometimes describe this coffee beverage as a small, stronger-tasting latte.
+Therefore, I sometimes describe it as a smaller, stronger-tasting latte.

 The name first appeared in Australia and New Zealand in the 1980s.
 The beverage is now on the menu in specialty coffee shops and at chains like Starbucks, where you can, of course, supersize it.